MorganMoss/BBD-Guideline-Doc/GUIDELINES.md

 ## , (comma) Operator

 Avoid the use of the comma operator except for very disciplined use in the control part of for statements.
-(This does not apply to the comma separator, which is used in object literals, array literals, var statements, and parameter lists.)
+(This does not apply to the comma separator, which is used in object literals, array literals, let statements, and parameter lists.)

 End each element in array with a comma especially if each element is on its own line